-In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
-The amendments in ASU 2019-12 provide for simplified accounting to several income tax situations and removal of certain accounting exceptions.
-The ASU is effective for annual reporting periods beginning after December 15, 2020, including interim periods within those periods.
-We do not expect the impact of the adoption of ASU 2019-12 to be material to our consolidated financial statements.
+In November 2021, the FASB issued ASU 2021-10, Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance.
+The amendments in ASU 2021-10 will improve financial reporting by requiring disclosures that increase the transparency of transactions with government accounted for by applying a grant or contribution accounting model by analogy.
+Following the release of ASU 2021-10 in November 2021, the new effective date will be annual reporting periods beginning after December 15, 2021.
+We do not expect the impact of the adoption of ASU 2021-10 to be material on our consolidated financial statements.

-We do not believe that other recently issued accounting pronouncements will have a material impact on our financial statements.
+We do not believe that, outside of those disclosed here, there are any other recently issued accounting pronouncements that will have a material impact on our consolidated financial statements.